-The Armed Forces is a supporting authority to the Government concerning the implementation of Swedish commitments in the area of arms control, disarmament and confidence- and security-building measures.
-The Armed Forces reports, on a yearly basis, to the Government concerning the Armed Forces responsibilities within the frame work of different arms control, disarmament and confidence- and security-building measures.
+The Swedish Armed Forces is a supporting authority to the Government concerning the implementation of Swedish commitments in the area of arms control, disarmament and confidence- and security-building measures.
+The Swedish Armed Forces reports, on a yearly basis, to the Government concerning the Swedish Armed Forces responsibilities within the frame work of different arms control, disarmament, confidence- and security-building measures.

-On a yearly basis the Armed Forces receives a separate governmental decision regulating the level of ambition and geographical focus for the arms control activities during the upcoming year.
-In addition to the governmental decision there are recurrent meetings between representatives from the Ministry of Foreign Affairs, Ministry of Defence and the Armed Forces.
+On a yearly basis the Swedish Armed Forces receive a separate governmental decision regulating the level of ambition and geographical focus for arms control activities during the upcoming year.
+In addition to the governmental decision there are recurrent meetings between representatives from the Ministry for Foreign Affairs, the Ministry of Defence and the Swedish Armed Forces.

-The Armed Forces take active part in international arms control negotiations as an effect of yearly governmental decisions.
-The active participation of specialists form the Armed Forces assures the implementation in good faith of the Swedish commitments.
+The Swedish Armed Forces take active part in international arms control negotiations as an effect of yearly governmental decisions.
+The active participation of specialists from the Swedish Armed Forces assures the implementation in good faith of the Swedish commitments.